mjhoefer/mjhoefer.github.io/_pages/about.md

 News
 ======
-8/26/2019 - I began my PhD program at The University of Colorado Boulder
+8/26/2019 - I began a PhD program at The University of Colorado Boulder